UK's Johnson says he shares concerns over Greensill lobbying

 On Sunday, Cameron said in a statement he did not break any codes of conduct or government rules and that ultimately the outcome of the discussions on Greensill’s proposals on a loan were not taken up.

-“Every day there’s further evidence of the sleaze that’s now at the heart of this Conservative government,” Starmer said.
+“Every day there’s further evidence of the sleaze that’s now at the heart of this Conservative government.”

 Our Standards: The Thomson Reuters Trust Principles.